Tupelo Initiative Offers Weekly Fitness Activities

 The city’s Parks and Recreation department is also committed to Tupelo’s wellness.
 Its Health on a Shelf program, which encourages local restaurants, convenience stores and concession stands to sell healthy alternatives to the usual grab-and-go staples, is growing.

 “We want to let people see that there are healthier ways to eat,” says department head Alex Farned.
-“That instead of having a grilled cheeseburger at the ball field, you can have a chicken wrap, or a granola bar instead of a chocolate bar.”
+“Instead of having a grilled cheeseburger at the ball field, you can have a chicken wrap, or a granola bar instead of a chocolate bar.”

 “You need to find where you fit in your community,” Farned says.
 “We’ve been doing this for four or five years now, and we’re still figuring out what works.”